French battlecruiser proposals: Characteristics

 The ships' main armament was composed of twelve 340mm/45 Modèle 1912 guns in three quadruple turrets, the same as in the contemporary French battleships of the Normandie class.
 One turret was placed forward, and the other two were placed in a superfiring pair, all on the centerline.
 The guns had a range of 16000 m and had a rate of fire of two rounds per minute.
 The shells were 540 kg armor-piercing rounds and were fired with a muzzle velocity of 800 m/s.
 A secondary battery of twenty-four 138.6 mm /55 Modèle 1910 guns mounted in casemates was planned for defense against torpedo boats.
 These guns fired a 36.5 kg shell at a muzzle velocity of 830 m/s.
 The armament was rounded out by six torpedo tubes of undetermined diameter, all submerged in the ships' hulls.

-The armor protecting both the main armored belt amidships and the main battery turrets was 270 mm thick.
-The lower armored deck was 20 mm thick, with 50 mm of armor plating on the sloped sides.
-The casemate guns were protected with 180 mm of steel armor.
-The ships were also equipped with a 20 mm thick torpedo bulkhead.
+The ships' sides would have been protected by an armor belt that was 270 mm thick amidships.
+Horizontal protection consisted of an armor deck that was 20 mm thick; it sloped downward at the sides of the hull and connected to the bottom of the armor belt.
+The sloped sides were 50 mm thick.
+Underwater protection consisted of a 20 mm thick torpedo bulkhead.
+The main battery turrets received 270 mm of armor plate on their faces, while the secondary battery casemates had 180 mm of armor on their exposed sides.